fox-archives/periodic-table/wolfram/readme.md

 ## display and layout

-data related to layout and display of the atom. contains the following.
+data related to layout and display of the atom. contains the following. this *should* be static data (although it may not be treated like it in the frontend)

 ```md
 layout-atom-colors